 Caution: handling firesticks should be done with care as they contain dangerous chemicals.

-Except, of course, if you forget to give your succulent any water.
+Of course, if you forget to give your succulent any water.
 In the language of flowers, succulents are said to represent a love that is everlasting and unchanging.
-In the practice of Feng Shui, succulents are said to represent wealth and gold.
-Some people think that they can protect their homes from evil and bad energy.
-Succulents are often given as tokens of love and appreciation in Japanese culture.
-If that wasn't enough, succulents also help cleanse the air and make for a sustainable and environmentally responsible present!
-Therefore, you need to start cultivating your own.
-Because there are so many different kinds of succulents currently available, it won't be difficult at all for you to find one that suits your needs.
+In the practice of Feng Shui, Gold and wealth are said to be represented by succulents.
+It is believed that some people can protect their homes from evil and bad energy.
+In Japanese culture, succulents are often given as tokens of love and appreciation.